NHAS/wag/README.md

 `WebServer.<endpoint>.KeyPath`: TLS key for endpoint
 `DatabaseLocation`: Where to load the sqlite3 database from, it will be created if it does not exist
 `Issuer`: TOTP issuer, the name that will get added to the TOTP app
-`Acls`: Defines the `Groups` and `Policies` that restrict routes
+`DNS`: An array of DNS servers that will be automatically used, and set as "Allowed" (no MFA) `Acls`: Defines the `Groups` and `Policies` that restrict routes

 Full config example